MappingKat/fuelfinder/README.md

 ============
 ##The Place to Find and Review Alternative Fuel stations

 This site can be found at www.fuelfinder.tk.
-It is a site dedicated to finding farmers' stations and fresh food in your area using USDA data.
-The end goal is to be able to provide crowd-sourced reviews of the stations so that FreshFinder users have a more complete picture of station information (e.g., what is sold, what past visitors found to be good, etc).
+It is a site dedicated to finding alternative fuel' stations in your area.

 Homepage
 -------